 - It shall be clear (except wheat beer) with characteristic color, taste, bouquet, and form of its type.
 It shall be bottled or canned, and pasteurized or filter sterilized, except draught beer which may or may not is pasteurized or filter sterilized.

 - It shall be free from coliforms and other pathogenic microorganisms.

 Part–5 – Specific Labelling Requirements for Alcoholic Beverages

-- Declaration of alcohol content: Alcohol content shall be expressed as per cent. abv or as proof.
+- Declaration of alcohol content: Alcohol content shall be expressed as a percent. abv or as proof.

-Note: For example in the case of a bottle of 750 ml beverage containing 8 per cent. alcohol, the number of standard drinks, accurate to the first decimal place will be labelled as; “contains approximately 4.8 standard drinks”
+Note: For example in the case of a bottle of 750 ml beverage containing 8 percent. alcohol, the number of standard drinks, accurate to the first decimal place will be labeled as; “contains approximately 4.8 standard drinks”

 - Geographical indicators or names may be used on the label solely for the products originating from that geographical region.